BranchTaken/Hemlock/doc/design/memory.md

 across multiple executor heaps.
 When we refer to dependent generations, we mean younger generations *and* any such exposure-intersecting generations.)

-Once a fromspace->tospace copy is complete, the fromspace is obsolete and contains only redundant data.
+Once a fromspace→tospace copy is complete, the fromspace is obsolete and contains only redundant data.
 However, the fromspace cannot be destroyed until its exposure is disjoint from all spaces within dependent generations, and its exposure is disjoint from all actors' exposures.
 We leave forwarding pointers in